 Here are some positions that you might find interesting:

-Software engineer is a broad term for those that create software programs, often used interchangeably with software developers (though they are different).
 Different positions with this title can have different responsibilities.
 However, getting to plan, design, code, and debug software can be really appealing.
-As an added bonus, software engineers make around $90k per year.
+As a bonus, software engineers make around $90k per year.

 Data Analyst/Data Scientist